 - Completion of three quarters of the requirements for the major concentration, including three quarters of the courses required in the major department

-- Admission to a master’s or doctoral program offered through the School of Graduate Studies
+- Formal admission to a master’s or doctoral program offered through the School of Graduate Studies

 Admission to the Integrated BS/MS in Nutrition program is subject to the same process and requirements as admission to the Integrated Graduate Studies Program described above.
 Upon successful completion of the program, students earn the bachelor of science (BS) in Nutrition and the master of science (MS) in Nutrition.